-Purchase Orders can only be submitted in the amount of Offer Units corresponding to the value of at least EUR 5,000 and only full number of Units can be subscribed for.
+Purchase Orders can only be submitted for a full number of Units, but there is no required minimum amount of the Purchase Order.
 Purchase Orders may be withdrawn (and new orders placed) at any time until the end of the Offer Period.
 Investors have the right to place multiple Purchase Orders.